 They had been counseled that she would need mandibular distraction surgery for resolution of her breathing difficulties.
 It was explained to them that this was a specialized surgery performed by only a few select surgeons in India.
 He had then referred them to our hospital.

 Our hospital is a premier center for internal distraction osteogenesis in India.
 Facial asymmetry correction is enabled through this advanced surgical technique.
 Lower jaw asymmetry correction has helped scores of patients to lead completely normal lives.

-Parents bring patient to Balaji Dental and Craniofacial Hospital for consultation
+Parents bring the patient to Balaji Dental and Craniofacial Hospital for consultation

-Dr SM Balaji, distraction osteogenesis specialist, obtained a detailed history.
+Dr. SM Balaji, distraction osteogenesis specialist, obtained a detailed history.
 He also ordered imaging studies including a 3D CT scan.
 The patient had a bird face appearance.
-Review of the CT scan revealed that the patient had an extremely micrognathic mandible along with absence of condyle and coronoid.
+A review of the CT scan revealed that the patient had an extremely micrognathic mandible along with the absence of condyle and coronoid.

 He also ordered sleep studies for the patient because of the history of nighttime awakening along with excessive tiredness.
 This confirmed the diagnosis of obstructive sleep apnea with very low oxygen saturation rates.

-Dr SM Balaji explained to the patient and her parents that the obstructive sleep apnea was caused by the micrognathic mandible.
+Dr. SM Balaji explained to the patient and her parents that obstructive sleep apnea was caused by the micrognathic mandible.
 This was causing the tongue to fall back into the throat thus obstructing her breathing during sleep.

-He explained that the patient needed distraction osteogenesis with forward advancement of the mandible.
+He explained that the patient needed distraction osteogenesis with forwarding advancement of the mandible.
 This would result in increased airway space for the patient, thus correcting her sleep apnea.